chris-krenz/opentrons_protocols/protocols/OT-Flex/promega_miniprep/README.md

 ## Overview
 The protocol performs automated Promega miniprep from a 96 well deep wellplate using the Opentrons Flex robot with an 1000uL 8-channel.
-The protocol is flexible, allowing inputs for different numbers of bacteria cell pellet, up to 24 wells in multiples of 8.
+The protocol is flexible, allowing inputs for different numbers of bacteria cell pellet, up to 32 wells in multiples of 8.
+- Keep in mind when there's 32 wells, the protocol will prompt for a tip refill in the middle of the protocol.

 The code is now flexible for choosing manual or automated resuspension steps.
 - Manual resuspension is good for: users who pellets and resuspend bacterias in tubes to transfer to deep wellplates